What Is a Hypervisor and How Does It Control My Virtual Private Server?

 • Running five virtual machines means that there are five full-featured operating systems running on your hardware.
 And chances are that the VMs do not utilize every single aspect of the OS that powers them.
 As a result, the hypervisor and VMs, in general, waste computing resources to power OS features that are never used.
 The wasteful nature of the hypervisor is exacerbated when you compare VMs to containers.
 A container packages just the application you wish to run along with a portion of the operating system that contains just the necessary services and frameworks.

 • When run in a commercial setting, a single physical server may be used to power multiple virtual machines belonging to different clients.
 If one of those VMs is put under a heavy load, it can consume a lot of server resources, thus affecting the performance of the other virtual machines.
 Such VMs are often referred to as noisy neighbors.
-Fortunately, most hosting providers will configure the hypervisor to limit the amount of computing resources each virtual machine can utilize, thus mitigating the issue to a large extent.
+Fortunately, most hosting providers will configure the hypervisor to limit the number of computing resources each virtual machine can utilize, thus mitigating the issue to a large extent.

 • Lastly, at the end of the day, the hypervisor is still just a software product and as such, it is vulnerable to attacks.
 Should an attacker gain control over the hypervisor, this can cause serious security issues.
 If this happens, the attacker will be able to monitor all activities that are performed in each VM under the hypervisor’s control.
-To make matters worse, antivirus software running on the virtual machines will provide no indication of a security issue since the attack has taken place on a software layer underneath the VM operating system.
+To make matters worse, antivirus software running on virtual machines will provide no indication of a security issue since the attack has taken place on a software layer underneath the VM operating system.

 What Does a Hypervisor Do?